parsbytes/kara_persian_datepicker/README.md

-# Persian Flat DatePicker
+# Kara Persian DatePicker

-A modern, flat-style Persian date picker for React applications.
+A modern, Persian date picker for React applications.
 This date picker supports both light and dark themes, providing a sleek and user-friendly interface for selecting dates.

 ## Installation